isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

-- Opt-in page was created for end-user to sign up for ISB-CGC annoucements.
+- An Opt-in page was created for the user to sign up for ISB-CGC announcements.

 **Bug Fixes**